satabdisaha/CCNA-200-301/README.md

-# Networking Lab - OSPF, Static Route, Default Route, EIGRP (Packet Tracer)
+# Networking Lab - CCNA 200-301 (Packet Tracer)

 ## Overview
-This repository contains a Packet Tracer lab setup for testing and configuring various routing protocols and techniques, including **OSPF (Open Shortest Path First)**, **EIGRP (Enhanced Interior Gateway Routing Protocol)**, **Static Routes**, and **Default Routes**.
+This repository contains a Packet Tracer lab setup for testing and configuring various routing, switching, VPN, security protocols and techniques, including **OSPF (Open Shortest Path First)**, **EIGRP (Enhanced Interior Gateway Routing Protocol)**, **Static Routes**, and **Default Routes**.
 The configurations in this lab are designed to provide hands-on experience with these routing concepts using Cisco Packet Tracer.

 ## Table of Contents
 - [Lab Topology](#lab-topology)